galica9999/aws-cloud-formation-tiered-network-config/README.md

 ### Outputs

-The outputs section in this template is used to pass resources that were created in this template back to the master tempalte so they can be used in other templates.
+The outputs section in this template is used to pass resources that were created in this template back to the master template so they can be used in other templates.
 The outputs are just referencing the values of the created resources, so we will only go over one since the format does not change, only the resource being exported does.

 <details><summary><h4 style="display:inline">StackVPC</h4></summary>
 <p>